instance001/Cognition-Scale-Formal-Taxonomy/README.md

 This is the first AI class built specifically for **reliability and safety**, not for sounding human.

+MCM = Modest Cognition Model — a new cognitive class defining deterministic, modular, bounded artificial cognition.

+This definition supersedes any previous or alternative uses of the acronym MCM within other fields; within the Symbound ecosystem and its derivatives, MCM exclusively refers to the Modest Cognition Model class.

 ---

 ### **4. SCM — Simple Cognition Model (rules, scripts, game AI, automation)**